mmistakes/minimal-mistakes/_posts/2024-01-25-websockets-in-http4s.md

 A Close frame is sent when the WebSocket is closed or disconnected and may contain a body with the reason for closing.

-The reason may or may not be human readable but can be used for debugging purposes moreover the application must not send any more data frames after sending a Close frame.
+The reason may or may not be human readable but can be used for debugging purposes.
+Moreover, the application must not send any more data frames after sending a Close frame.

 A Ping frame may contain application data and when received, the endpoint must respond with a Pong frame containing the same application data that was sent.
 Ping frames can serve as a means to verify that the endpoint is still responsive creating a heartbeat of the WebSocket.

-## 4. Websocket Implementation
+## 4. WebSocket Implementation

 To implement the WebSocket in Http4s, we'll need to add another route in `Routes.scala` as follows: